 The United Kingdom became a Party to the WHO Framework Convention on Tobacco Control on March 16, 2005.

-Smoke Free Places: Smoking is prohibited in public transport, indoor public places, and indoor workplaces, including work vehicles.
+Smoking is prohibited in public transport, indoor public places, and indoor workplaces, including work vehicles.
 There are a few limited exceptions to the ban.
-Specifically, smoking is permitted in designated rooms in hotels, long term care homes, palliative hospices, prisons, and off shore installations such as oil rigs; and smoking is permitted for sampling cigars or pipe tobacco in specialist tobacco shops.
+Specifically, smoking is permitted in designated rooms in hotels, long term care homes, palliative hospices and offshore installations such as oil rigs; and smoking is permitted for sampling cigars or pipe tobacco in specialist tobacco shops.

-Tobacco Packaging and Labeling: Standardized (plain) packaging is required for all packages of cigarettes and hand rolling tobacco produced after May 20, 2016.
-Products produced before that time may be sold until May 21, 2017.
-Packaging must be Pantone 448 C- a medium brown color - made of carton or soft material, be cuboid in shape, and may not contain any elements - including text, trademark or other symbols - other than the required health warnings, brand name and variant name, quantity of cigarettes (or weight of hand rolling tobacco), and details about the producer in a standard typeface, font color, and size.
+Standardized (plain) packaging is required for all packages of cigarettes and hand rolling tobacco as of May 20, 2017.
+Packaging must be Pantone 448 C - a medium brown color - made of carton or soft material, be cuboid in shape, and may not contain any elements - including text, trademark or other symbols - other than the required health warnings, brand name and variant name, quantity of cigarettes (or weight of hand rolling tobacco), and details about the producer in a standard typeface, font color, and size.

 Rotating pictorial health warnings must occupy 65 percent of the front and 65 percent of the back of all smoked tobacco product packaging.
 For smokeless tobacco product packaging, one text-only health warning must occupy 30 percent of the front and 30 percent of the back of the package.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.